mikewest/http-state-tokens/draft-west-http-state-tokens.md

 The user agent can attach HTTP State Tokens to a given request using an algorithm equivalent to the
 following:

-1. If the user agent is configured to block cookies for the request, skip the remaining steps in this algorithm, and return without modifying the request.
+1. If the user agent is configured to suppress explicit identifiers for the request, or if the request's URL is not _a priori_ authenticated {{Mixed-Content}}, then skip the remaining steps in this algorithm, and return without modifying the request.

 2. Let `target-origin` be the origin of `request`'s current URL.

 3. Let `request-token` be the result of retrieving origin's token from the user agent's token store, or `null` if no such token exists.

-4. Let `serialized-token` be the empty string.

-5. Let `serialized-signature` be the empty string.

-6. Let `header-value` be a Structured Header whose value is a dictionary.

-7. If `request-token` is not `null`:
+4. If `request-token` is `null`, or if `request-token` is expired, then set `request-token` to the result of generating an HTTP State Token for `target-origin` ({{generate}}).

-    1. If `request-token`'s `scope` is `same-origin` and `target-origin` is not same origin with `request`'s origin, or if `request-token`'s `scope` is `same-site` and `target-origin`'s registrable domain is not the same as `request`'s origin's registrable domain, then skip the remaining substeps.
+5. If `request-token`'s `scope` is `same-origin` and `target-origin` is not same origin with `request`'s origin, or if `request-token`'s `scope` is `same-site` and `target-origin`'s registrable domain is not the same as `request`'s origin's registrable domain, then skip the remaining steps in this algorithm, and return without modifying the request.

     ISSUE: Perhaps we should add some sort of `out-of-scope` token to the header in this case?
-        Or note that folks should look at `Sec-Metadata`?
+    Or note that folks should look at `Sec-Fetch-Site`?

-    2. Set `serialized-token` to the base64 encoding ({{!RFC4648}}, Section 4) of
+6. Let `serialized-value` be the base64 encoding ({{!RFC4648}}, Section 4) of `request-token`'s
-        `request-token`'s value.
+    value.

-    3. If `request-token`'s `key` is present:

-        1. Set `serialized-signature` to the result of executing {{sign}} on request, `serialized-token`, and `request-token`'s `key`.

-8. Insert a member into `header-value` whose key is `token`, and whose value is `serialized-token`.
+7. Insert a member into `header-value` whose key is `token` and whose value is `serialized-value`.

-9. If `serialized-signature` is not empty, then insert a member into `header-value` whose key is `sig`, and whose value is `serialized-signature`.
+8. If `request-token`'s `key` is not null, then insert a member into `header-value` whose key is `sig`, and whose value is the result of executing {{sign}} on request, `serialized-value`, and `request-token`'s `key`.

-10. Append a header to `request`'s header list whose name is `Sec-Http-State`, and whose value is the result of serializing `header-value` ({{I-D.ietf-httpbis-header-structure}}, Section 4.1).
+9. Append a header to `request`'s header list whose name is `Sec-Http-State`, and whose value is the result of serializing `header-value` ({{I-D.ietf-httpbis-header-structure}}, Section 4.1).

 ## Generate a request's signature {#sign}